Mr-Smyth/circles/docs/Testing.md

 #### After the development stage, i performed the following tests

 * :hammer: TEST:
-    * test here..
+    * Tested thoughorly in the assign Spouse/partner section
 * :clipboard: RESULT:
-    * results here..
+    * Functionality was all good, worked as expected.

 [Back to Index](#index)

 ---

-## Testing of Edit Siblings Functionality:
+## Testing of Assign Siblings Functionality:
-The edit siblings page adds someone as the persons sibling, and vice versa.
+The Assign siblings page adds someone as the persons sibling, and vice versa.
 Also siblings of siblings also become siblings of eachother.
 As a result, of all this 'heavy lifting', a small delay on form submit is noticable with larger sibling groups.
-I am implementing a 'working' indicator for these situations.
+I am implementing a 'working'/'Please Wait' indicator for these situations.

 ### Initial Testing:

-#### After the initial setup of the edit_siblings functionality, i performed the following tests
+#### After the initial setup of the Assign_siblings functionality, i performed the following tests

 * :hammer: TEST:
     * Enter a new sibling - (person did not pre-exist in DB) into the form and click Add Sibling.